scouten/asciidoc-parser/README.md

 [![CI](https://github.com/scouten/asciidoc-parser/actions/workflows/ci.yml/badge.svg)](https://github.com/scouten/asciidoc-parser/actions/workflows/ci.yml) [![Latest Version](https://img.shields.io/crates/v/asciidoc-parser.svg)](https://crates.io/crates/asciidoc-parser) [![docs.rs](https://img.shields.io/docsrs/asciidoc-parser)](https://docs.rs/asciidoc-parser/) [![Codecov](https://codecov.io/gh/scouten/asciidoc-parser/graph/badge.svg?token=ULDZN1IUR9)](https://codecov.io/gh/scouten/asciidoc-parser) [![CodSpeed](https://img.shields.io/endpoint?url=https://codspeed.io/badge.json)](https://codspeed.io/scouten/asciidoc-parser)

-This is an effort to write a semantic parser for the [AsciiDoc language](https://docs.asciidoctor.org/asciidoc/latest/).
+This is an effort to write a semantic parser for the [AsciiDoc language](https://docs.asciidoctor.org/asciidoc/latest/) in the [Rust](https://rust-lang.org) language.

-The project is in its infancy as of January 2025 and in **no way ready to use.**
+The project is in its infancy as of March 2025 and in **no way ready to use.**

 You're welcome to follow along and contribute with the understanding that I may or may not drive this project a mature (1.0) release.